 Congenital syphilis results from transplacental transmission or contact with the infectious lesions during birth and can be acquired at any stage, causing stillbirth or neonate congenital infection.
-There are many presentations of congenital syphilis, including nasal cartilage destruction (saddle nose), frontal bossing (Olympian brow), bowing of the tibia (saber shins), morbilliform rash, rhinitis (snuffles), sterile joint effusion (Clutton joints), peg-shaped upper central incisors (Hutchinson's teeth).
+There are many presentations of congenital syphilis, including nasal cartilage destruction (saddle nose), frontal bossing (olympian brow), bowing of the tibia (saber shins), morbilliform rash, rhinitis (snuffles), sterile joint effusion (Clutton joints), peg-shaped upper central incisors (Hutchinson teeth).
 Many of the neonates born with congenital syphilis are asymptomatic at birth.
 Early signs can manifest up to 48 months as rash, hepatosplenomegaly, fever, bulging fontanels, seizures, or cranial nerve palsies.
 Those untreated neonates enter a latent period.
-Routine screening is recommended at first prenatal visit and during the third trimester and delivery in high-risk women.
+Routine screening is recommended at the first prenatal visit and during the third trimester and delivery in high-risk women.

 Testing strategies for syphilis consist of dark-field microscopy and serological tests.